Igromania: Disks

-Every issue of Igromania ccame with 2 dual-layer DVDs.
+Every issue of Igromania came with 2 dual-layer DVDs.
 One of them contains only video: trailers, video news, reports from special events produced by Igromania, and episodes of Ot Vinta! show.
 The second disk contained game demos, mods, online games installers (time limited or completely free versions), patches, useful software, flash games, cheat codes, saves, trainers, wallpapers, utilities for modding, and other useful things.

-Industry Discussions
+Industry discussions

 Starting from 2004, Igromania from time to time publishes controversial columns by leading industry analysts about the current situation on the Russian game development and distribution market causing thought provoking discussions among local publishers and developers.
-One of such columns Say No to License, by Mikhail Verbitsky, published in May 2006 launched one of the hottest discussions among Russian publishers and developers.
+One of such columns, Say No to License published by Mikhail Verbitsky in May 2006, launched one of the hottest discussions among Russian publishers and developers.

 Exclusive

 Igromania continues to provide to the Russian readers more and more exclusive materials about major Western and local game releases, as well as interviews with game developers.
 In the spring of 2005, Igromania was one of the three magazines (the others were Game Informer and PC Gamer UK) to publish the first preview of Command & Conquer 3: Tiberium Wars.
 In April 2007, Igromania was one of the first magazines in the world (alongside PC Gamer) to publish the first details about Guild Wars 2 and Guild Wars: Eye of the North.